SettleMint

 Rendering diagram...

-Key invariant: Read operations require only a valid session.
-Write operations require both the platform permission and the on-chain role.
+Key invariant: Read operations require a valid session and any route-specific read permission.
+Write operations require the platform permission for the route and the on-chain role for the contract action.

 Role taxonomy